ddsbook/blog/2015/drafts/hiring-data-scientist.md

 ### Don't be afraid to look dumb.

 I'm sorry to say that I've seen a whole lot of bad research being accepted at face value because people were too afraid say something thinking they would look dumb.
-If something doesn't make sense, or doesn't quite smell right, ask for clarification or speak up about what doesn't sit right.
+If something doesn't make sense, or doesn't quite smell right, speak up and ask for clarification on whatever doesn't sit right.
 The worst you can do is to just assume they must be right since it seems like they know what they are talking about.
 I'm serious about this.
 I've seen entire rooms of people nodding their heads to someone saying the equivalent of 2 + 2 = 5.
 Speak up and ask for clarification.
 It's okay if you don't get something, this is why you want to hire a data scientist anyway.
 You won't discover what's really going on under the surface until you dig a little and unfortunately it can be tricky.
 What you want to know is that they can talk you like an equal and explain things to a satisfactory level.
 Remember if they can't explain the simple things in an interview, how will they explain more complex topics on the job?

 ### Don't try to stump candidates